Visible Money – Rough System Description

 2. Private screenshots – Private screenshots are screenshots of screens taken during the audit.
 They are used to highlight or request explanations for data found during the audit.

-3. Assets profiles – These screens, similar to those in the Assets module, are used for auditing the data of the user being audited.
+3. Assets subaccounts– These screens, similar to those in the Assets module, are used for auditing the data of the user being audited.
 In the screen, you can also take a screenshot of the data, add your description to it, and then place such a post on the audit wall.

 4. List of assets – These screens, similar to those in the Assets module, are used for auditing the data of the user being audited.
 In the screen, you can also take a screenshot of the data, add your description to it, and then place such a post on the audit wall.